 Note about Availability and Pricing: Although I try to keep an eye on things and to recommend products that are reasonably available, the model train market does fluctuate, and any product on this page may change price or become unavailable without prior notice.
 (In fact, I've caused a "rush" on several products just by listing them on these pages.)
-When I have access to more than one source, I provide multiple supplier buttons to give you a better chance of getting the trains you want (as long as you don't wait until mid-December to make your choice, in which case all bets are off).
-In many cases, the Amazon button will give you a choice of vendors as well.
-For more detailed information about why Large Scale railroad products seem to come and go and why I have stopped listing prices for certain products, please see my article "About Pricing and Availability."
+In many cases, the Amazon button will give you a choice of vendors.
+For more detailed information about why Large Scale railroad products seem to come and go and why I have stopped listing prices for most products, please see my article "About Pricing and Availability."

-As you shop around, you may discover that the smaller, but more rugged products from LGB or PIKO are in the same price range.
-Either should give you may years of service.
+As you shop around, you may discover that the smaller, but more rugged products from LGB are in the same price range.

-Also, if you're looking for something that kids are going to play with, you might consider a Lionel "Ready-to-Play" set.
+Just for Fun - If you're looking for something that kids are going to play with, you might consider a Lionel "Ready-to-Play" set.
 They run on non-standard track, so you can't put them direcly on your garden railroad, but the track curves are the same as what comes in other starter sets.
 Just be certain to buy a bunch of batteries.
-And take the batteries out when the trains go into storage - more of these have been damaged by leaking batteries than all other causes put togethe.
+And take the batteries out when the trains go into storage - more of these have been damaged by leaking batteries than all other causes put together.

 Note about Suppliers: While we try to give you get the products you want by recommending suppliers with a good record of customer service, all transactions between you and the supplier you chose to provide your trains or other purchases are governed by the published policies on the supplier's web site.
 So please print off any order confirmation screens and save copies of invoices, etc., so you can contact the appropriate supplier should any problems occur.
 (They almost never do, but you want to be on the safe side.)